 When Dolly’s grandchildren reported that not only had “Miss Marian’s” household anticipated their arrival, but that Marian had foreseen the tragedy, rumors spread quickly.
-Numerous versions of the story circulated town that winter.
-Some marveled at how such things were possible, while others scoffed, but one thing was certain.
-The mind’s eye vision of the fiery glow on his mother’s wall was burned into Tom’s psyche forever.
+Several versions of the story circulated town that winter, and some marveled at how such a prediction had come to pass while others scoffed, but one thing was certain.
+The fiery glow described by his mother of the mind’s eye vision on her bedroom wall was forever burned into Tom’s psyche, … as were all things Marian.

 * * *